caiomontenegro/course_Vue/readme.md

     - `assets`: That we have our image and styles files.
     - `components`: Our vue components files.
     - `app.vue`: the main component vue file.
-    - `mains.js`: inside this file, we have a instance vue app.
+    - `main.js`: inside this file, we have a instance vue app.
     - `vue.config.js`: Special vue configs.
     - `package.json`: all scripts and dependencies rountines.
     - `package-lock.json`: Dependency version security lock.
-    - `lin`: Here we configure the sintaxe patterns
+    - `lint`: Here we configure the sintaxe patterns
     - `.gitignore`: Here we declare the files that don't send to our repository.

 </br>